hmonfleur/comsa/README.md

 ```

 ## Dataset and Results
-We provide a 21 COMSA real application descriptions in the `dataset` folder.
+We provide 21 COMSA real application descriptions in the `dataset` folder.
 Those applications were mainly selected in [Davide Taibi's curated list of Open Source projects developed with a microservice architectural style](https://github.com/davidetaibi/Microservices_Project_List) to which we added three of the [Deathstarbench applications](https://github.com/delimitrou/DeathStarBench).
 The COMSA descriptions are the files with a `.comsa` extension while the `.yaml` files are the original Compose description.

 Aiming toward architectural clarity, we provide various ways of using the COMSA language, some limited to the declarative use of patterns, other making use of the functional capabilities provided by its [Pkl][pkl-website] backend.

 ## Documentation
 The library of implemented concerns is available on the github pages of the present repository at [https://hmonfleur.github.io/comsa/].

-## References
 [teastore-github]: https://github.com/DescartesResearch/TeaStore
 [pkl-website]: https://pkl-lang.org/
 [comsa-documentation]: https://hmonfleur.github.io/comsa/